g105b/h4b/data/content/Browns.md

 This is a real indication that we have created a true woodland habitat, simply by this woodland butterfly taking up residency in our garden once the trees and hedgerows matured.
 Now it is firmly established.

-CURRENT STATUS: Breeds on site, increasing annually.
+CURRENT STATUS: breeds on site, increasing annually.

-LARVAL FOODPLANT: Grasses that are sheltered by shrubs or hedges.
+LARVAL FOODPLANT: grasses that are sheltered by shrubs or hedges.

 FAVOURED NECTAR PLANTS: not an avid nectar feeder, preferring aphid honey dew on leaves, but will visit most flowers.

 WHEN SEEN: April to June; late July to October.

-SPECIALIST REQUIREMENTS: The creation of a woodland habitat giving areas of dappled shade, plus grasses as detailed above.
+SPECIALIST REQUIREMENTS: the creation of a woodland habitat giving areas of dappled shade, plus grasses as detailed above.

 Wall Brown (Lasiommata megera)
 ------------------------------